hallard/tinfo_replay/README.md

-# Teleinfo reccord and replay frames
+# Teleinfo record and replay frames

 Phyton script to replay teleinfo frames for testing